pvnotpv/pvnotpv.github.io/_posts/2024-04-18-solslayout.md

+---
-# Solidity Storage Slot and layout and stuffs
+title: Solidity Storage Slot and layout and stuffs
+date: 2024-04-18
+categories: [solidity]
+tags: [solidity,solidityslots,soliditylayout]
+---

 #### A little about hexadecimal